dansmyers/ComputerOrganizationAndArchitecture/Labs/3-Assemble.md

 ldr r1, =x
 ```

 The `=x` statement gets the memory address associated with a label.
-Note that `r1` is just an example register; you can load the
-address into any general purpose register, r0 to r12.
+The command loads this address into `r1`.
+Note that `r1` is just an example register; you could use any of the general purpose registers, r0 to r12.

-The second command is
+The second command completes the operation by loading the data from memory into a register:

 ```
 ldr r0, [r1]
 ```

-This command would load the value at the memory address in `r1` (loaded by the previous instruction) into `r0`.
-Again, you can use
+This instruction fetches the data at the memory address in `r1` (loaded by the previous instruction) into `r0`.
+Again, `r0` and `r1` are not special: any of the general purpose registers could have been used.
-any registers for this operation, not just `r0` and `r1`.

 The store operation is similar: